tdaverse/tdarec/README.md

 #> • Euler characteristic curve of: sample
 ```

-For simplicity, we choose a common model for ML classification,
+For simplicity, we choose a common model for classification, penalized
-penalized logistic regression.
-We fix the mixture coefficient to use
+logistic regression.
+We fix the mixture coefficient to use LASSO rather
-LASSO rather than ridge regression but prepare the penalty parameter for
+than ridge regression but prepare the penalty parameter for tuning.
-tuning.

 ``` r
 # specify a classification model